balena-io/balena-sdk/README.md

 $ npm test
 ```

+*Note: Each run of the test suit will register new users with random emails on the `@resin.io` domain and delete them after the tests finish.*

 ### API Url

 You can, optionally, set the `TEST_API_URL` environment variable in order to run the tests using a different API backend (eg: `https://api.balena-staging.com`).